 Reference: Tokyo metropolitan central wholesale market (東京都中央卸売市場) Information may change depending on the weather each year.

-Top 3 Prefectures where have the most planting ‘STRAWBERRY’ in Japan
+Top 3 Prefectures That Have the Most Strawberry Farms in Japan

 1. Tochigi Prefecture